ashtawy/CarND-MPC-Project/README.md

 e&psi;<sub>t+1</sub> = &psi;<sub>t</sub> - &psi;des<sub>t</sub> + v<sub>t</sub>/Lf &lowast; &Delta;t &lowast; &delta;<sub>t</sub>

 The term &psi;des<sub>t</sub> here is the the desired direction at time step t.
-It is not readily provided, but it can be computed by finding the slope of the trangent line to the reference trajectory (f(x)) at location x<sub>t</sub> and then computing the angle of the slope.
+It is not readily provided, but it can be computed by finding the slope of the tangent line to the reference trajectory (f(x)) at location x<sub>t</sub> and then computing the angle of the slope.

 ## MPC
 The basic idea of <span style="color:blue">*Model*</span> <span style="color:red">*Predictive*</span> *Control* is to use the kinematic <span style="color:blue">*Model*</span> of the car to <span style="color:red">*Predict* or Simulate</span> how its state (position, speed, etc.) would change to different actuator (steering angle and throttle) settings and then choose the best/optimal actuation setting that minimizes CTE, e&psi;, sudden and/or excessive use of acceleration/braking/steering, etc.

 Typically, we predict or simulate the car's state for a predefined length of time in the future.
 In this project, we set our prediction horizon to 1 second which is about 22 meters in terms of distance for a speed of ~50 MPH.
 During this time, we wish to have a very accurate picture of the state of the vehicle.
 Therefore, we discretize the 1-second period into (&Delta;t=) 50 millisecond-wide steps.
 As a result, we end up with (N=) 20 states of positions, speeds, and directions that should match with the reference waypoints, pre-defined speeds, and direction.
 We use the C++ Ipopt optimizer to find the optimal set of (20-1=) 19 throttle and steering angle values that render the car's future 20 states as close to the reference states as possible.

-Choosing the values for the parameters N and &Delta;t was first based on guessing and I then fine tuned the values based on intiution and trial-and-error.
+Choosing the values for the parameters N and &Delta;t was first based on guessing and I then fine tuned the values based on intuition and trial-and-error.
 I started off with a small &Delta;t value of 0.001 and realized the car was moving too slow.
 I then fixed N to roughly the number of waypoints and increased &Delta;t to 0.01 and then 0.05.
 The values of N=20 and &Delta;t = 0.05 seconds gave the best performance for the number of combinations of N & &Delta;t I tried.

 Even though we predict states and find optimal actuators for many time steps in the future, we only take the first throttle and steering angle values from the 19 pairs found by the optimizer and discard the next 18.
 We then apply this pair of actuators to the car.
-Instead of applying the next 18 actuator commands that we discarded, we will just repeat the entire process of: (i) state and waypoints collenction, (ii) trajectory polynomial fitting, and (iii) optimization to get the next single pair of throttle and steering angle.
+Instead of applying the next 18 actuator commands that we discarded, we will just repeat the entire process of: (i) state and waypoints collection, (ii) trajectory polynomial fitting, and (iii) optimization to get the next single pair of throttle and steering angle.
 We apply these commands to the car and repeat the loop until the car reaches its destination.
 For optimal vehicle control, we should sample the state of the vehicle and produce the next actuator commands as often as it is computationally possible.

 To give a simple example about MPC, let's assume that the car's current location is (x=0, y=10) and the reference trajectory is a straight line from the point (x=0, y=-1) to the point, say, (x=100, y=-1).
 Feeding this into our control signals' optimizer we get the results shown in the figure below.